 Peel-and-stick vinyl planks have an adhesive on the back that will stick to the subfloor.
 While adhering the vinyl planks to the subfloor is easy, the prep is not.
 Peel-and-stick vinyl planks are a flexible core product.
 Flexible core flooring needs a strong and even subfloor to adhere correctly, or else it will bend and warp if the subfloor is not perfectly level.
-Peel-and-stick vinyl planks are in the mid-price range of labor for this installation method.
+Peel-and-stick vinyl planks generally have a lower installation cost of $2 to $8 per square foot.

-Gluing down individual vinyl planks is the most expensive installation option.
+Gluing down individual vinyl planks costs $3 to $11 per square foot.
 Glue-down installations are costly because they’re so labor intensive.
 Keep in mind that the price of a glue-down installation for vinyl plank flooring is similar to the price range for engineered hardwood flooring.
 If you’re interested in low-VOC vinyl flooring, the glue used to affix it is typically high in VOCs, which can make this installation method not eco-friendly.

 Benefits of Choosing Vinyl Plank Flooring

-Choosing a new type of flooring for your home can feel overwhelming.
+Choosing a new type of flooring can feel overwhelming.
 It can be challenging to compare the pros and cons of different flooring options with so many choices available, including other composite choices, such as laminate flooring.
 There are several pros and cons of vinyl flooring, but it has become a favorite of homeowners for many reasons, including that it successfully mimics the natural look of stone and wood.

-With vinyl plank flooring, you can get the look of hardwood without the price.
+With vinyl plank flooring, lofty hardwood flooring costs can be avoided while achieving the same look.
 Vinyl plank excels at imitating many types of wood flooring.
 Many homeowners prefer vinyl plank flooring since it’s more affordable to install than hardwood, it doesn’t require special maintenance.
 In addition, if a vinyl plank is damaged, it’s easy to replace and match the existing flooring.

 One of the most significant benefits of vinyl plank flooring is that it’s waterproof, which even the best hardwood flooring installers can’t beat.
 However, it’s still a good idea to avoid pooling water on the vinyl plank floor since it can seep through and damage the subfloor, underlayment, and insulation.

-With vinyl plank flooring, you can get any look you want in your home.
-If you prefer lighter woods or dark ones, you can create the aesthetic you want without breaking the bank.
+With vinyl plank flooring, it’s possible to get any look that can be desired.
+Whether a homeowner prefers lighter woods or dark ones, they can create the aesthetic they want without breaking the bank.
 Creating a custom design in vinyl plank flooring will also save more money than doing a custom design in hardwood.

 Vinyl plank flooring can be as durable as hardwood flooring for a fraction of the price, depending on the quality.
 It can withstand high-traffic residential and commercial environments.